Section

 Super duper important!

-Water is not a friend to leather and is probably the number 1 cause of leather footwear deterioration.
+Water is not a friend to leather and is probably the number 1 cause of footwear deterioration.
 TLC goes a long way to help the longevity of your leather boots and kicks, so please have a read through our guide below on how to best care for your footwear in the wet.

-It's also critical to know that anti-static resistance and electrical hazard protection is affected by excessive moisture or incorrect cleaning methods.
+It's also critical to know that anti static resistance and electrical hazard protection is affected by excessive moisture or incorrect cleaning methods.
 Keep reading for the full low-down.

 LEATHER